sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>scala-library</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Scala standard library
+Short desc    : Scala standard library
 URL          : http://www.scala-lang.org/
-Лицензия     : ASL 2.0 and BSD and MIT
+License      : ASL 2.0 and BSD and MIT
-Описание     : Scala is a general purpose programming language designed to express
+Descript     : Scala is a general purpose programming language designed to express
              : common programming patterns in a concise, elegant, and type-safe way.
              : It smoothly integrates features of object-oriented and functional
              : languages.
 It is also fully interoperable with Java.